Are you ready to adopt?

 - Do you have other pets that may be affected by adding a Greyhound?

-- Will adding another dog exceed your council’s limit for your property?
+- Will adding another dog exceed your local council’s limit for your property?

 - Will your family change significantly in the future?
-For example are you planning to have children?
+For example are you planning to move house, change careers, have children?

-- Do you have the ability to commit both time and money to owning a large dog?
+- Do you have the will and ability to commit both time and money to owning a large dog?

-We suggest you do not adopt a Greyhound if you do not, at this point in time, have the patience to continue to help the dog adjust to life as a pet.
-Until they enter GAP, the only thing a Greyhound has been asked to do is run fast, so they have lots to learn.
-Our foster process helps get them on the path to being a pet, but this process needs to continue after adoption as the Greyhound will have to learn your routine, and adjust to what it experiences in your neighbourhood.
+We suggest you do not adopt a Greyhound if you do not have the patience to continue to help the dog adjust to life as a pet.
+Until they enter GAP, the only thing that some Greyhounds have been asked to do is run fast, so they may have lots to learn.
+Our process helps get them on the path to being a pet, but this process needs to continue well after adoption as the Greyhound will have to learn your routine, and adjust to what it experiences in your home and your neighbourhood.

 Adoption fees and what’s included